 Preheat the oven to 350 degrees F with the oven rack in the middle position.
 Lightly coat the sides and bottom of a 9-inch spring form pan with cooking spray.
 Line the bottom of the pan with parchment paper cut to fit.
-Lightly coat the parchment with cooking spray.
+Lightly coat the parchment with cooking spray

 to thoroughly combine.
 Press the crumbs onto the bottom and 2-inches up the sides of the prepared pan.
 Wrap the outside bottom of the pan with foil and set aside.

 Pour the batter over the prepared crust and put the pan into the oven.
 Bake for 1 hour and 15 minutes.
 Turn off the oven and leave the door slightly ajar by inserting a wooden spoon between the oven and the door.
 Let the cheesecake sit in the oven for 45 minutes, remove it, and set it on a rack to cool.
 When it is completely cool, cover the pan with plastic wrap, and refrigerate at least 2 hours or overnight.

 , add the egg and yolks.
 Add the sugar, lemon zest, lime zest, and salt, and whisk to combine.

 juice.
 Add the butter and whisk over medium heat until the butter is melted.
 Continue to whisk

 directly onto the surface of curd to prevent a skin from forming.
 Let the curd cool for 10 minutes and refrigerate.

 and curd from the refrigerator.
 Spoon the curd gently onto the top of the cheesecake.
 Let the curd set for 15 minutes while you make the confetti.

-wide strips of zest off each fruit being careful not to get any of the bitter pith.
+wide strips of zest off each fruit being careful not to get any of the bitter pith

 out small circles out of the zest.
 Alternately, put the zest strips onto a cutting board and punch out circles using a metal frosting

 Remove the cheesecake from the refrigerator 10 minutes before serving.
 Run a butter knife around the edges of the pan and remove the sides.
 Gently run a butter knife between the parchment liner and the cheesecake.
 Ease the cheesecake onto the serving platter.
 To store the leftover cheesecake, cover with plastic wrap, and refrigerate.